San Diego Trolley: Trolley Renewal Project

-The MTS and SANDAG agreed to purchase a total of 65 vehicles, which would arrive between September 2011 and January 27, 2015.
-However, there was not enough funding to replace all 123 high-floor cars at once.
-The decision was made to retire the original Siemens-Duewag U2 LRVs, and operate three-car trains with the new low-floor LRVs in the front and back, and an older high-floor Siemens SD-100 car in the middle.
+MTS and SANDAG agreed to purchase 65 new vehicles, delivered between September 2011 and January 27, 2015.
+Funding was insufficient to replace all 123 high-floor cars immediately, so the original Siemens-Duewag U2 LRVs were retired and three-car trains ran with low-floor LRVs at the front and rear and an older high-floor SD-100 in the middle.

-In late 2010, work to rebuild the stations started at the Old Town Transit Center and worked south.
-By September 2, 2012, work was completed on the Old Town and Bayshore lines, allowing for a realignment of service.
-The Green Line was extended from its former western terminus in Old Town south to 12th & Imperial Transit Center's Bayside Terminal platform, while the Orange Line was truncated to Santa Fe Depot and the Blue Line to America Plaza.
-The new alignment means all lines now pass through downtown and created a universal transfer point for all lines at 12th & Imperial Transit Center.
+Construction to rebuild stations began in late 2010 at Old Town Transit Center and progressed south.
+By September 2, 2012, work was completed on the Old Town and Bayshore lines, allowing for a service realignment.
+The Green Line was extended from Old Town to 12th & Imperial Transit Center's Bayside Terminal platform, while the Orange Line was cut back to Santa Fe Depot and the Blue Line to America Plaza.
+The new alignment sent all lines through downtown and established a universal transfer point at 12th & Imperial.

-By January 9, 2013, all stations on the Orange Line had been rebuilt, allowing low-floor LRVs to begin service on a second line.

-Rebuilding of the remaining stations (all on the Blue Line) was completed by January 27, 2015, The project, including remaining station and track renovations, was completed in late 2015.
+By January 9, 2013, all stations on the Orange Line had been rebuilt, allowing low-floor LRVs to operate on that line.
+Reconstruction of the remaining stations on the Blue Line was completed by January 27, 2015.
+The overall project, including station and track renovations, was completed in late 2015.